Ministry for Middle East Peace and Justice

-The Ministry for Middle East Peace and Justice was formed at Grace in 2004, for the purposes of 1) educating its members and the Grace congregation about the situation in Israel and the Occupied Palestinian Territories, 2) building stronger ties to the Christian Church in the Holy Land, and 3) advocating for Palestinian human rights--and for justice, peace and security for all the people who live in the region.
+The Ministry for Middle East Peace and Justice (MMEPJ) was formed at Grace in 2004, for the purposes of 1) educating its members and the Grace congregation about the situation in Israel and the Occupied Palestinian Territories, 2) building stronger ties to the Christian Church in the Holy Land, and 3) advocating for Palestinian human rights--and for justice, peace and security for all the people who live in the region.

 Partner Churches in Palestine

 Prominent in the ministry's activities is the support of an Anglican congregation that worships at two churches in Palestine: the St. Philip's Episcopal Church in Nablus and the Church of the Good Shepherd in Rafidia.
 The partnership remains vibrant through regular exchange visits.
-Notable ones include several trips by Grace contingents to Nablus/Rafidia, the participation of three Grace members in a Nablus summer camp, and frequent trips by teens in the Nablus congregation to join Grace youth in the Tri-Cities Workcamp.
+A group from Grace visits Palestine periodically to see the sites of Jesus' ministry, to visit our Palestinian friends in their homes, and to learn about the hopes and challenges experienced by Palestinian Christians today.
+To learn more about recent trips, click here.

 Further information about our partnership and how it developed can be found here.

-Through MMEPJ, Grace is a founding member of the Voices from the Holy Land film series, shown in the DC area since 2015.
-The series includes a variety of informative and compelling documentary films about the people living in the Holy Land.
-Through its online viewing and discussion program, Voices from the Holy Land has extended its reach, attracting participants from around our country and from beyond our borders.
+Since the covid pandemic, the organization has pivoted to an on-line only event.
+The monthly salons include a variety of informative and compelling documentary films about the people living in the Holy Land.
+Experts join the panel discussions to give their insights.
+Through this online viewing and discussion program, Voices from the Holy Land has extended its reach, attracting participants from around our country and from beyond our borders.

 To purchase olive oil please contact Peter Smith.